-The genesis density of tracked Arctic cyclones and TPVs is shown in Fig. 2 (top and bottom row, respectively) both for all systems and split into systems with genesis within and outside the Arctic.
+The genesis density of tracked Arctic cyclones and TPVs is shown in Fig. 1 (top and bottom row, respectively) both for all systems and split into systems with genesis within and outside the Arctic.
 Considering first the Arctic cyclones, there are clear enhanced regions of genesis along several coastlines around the Arctic.
 The strongest genesis region lies along the east coast of Greenland.
+Arctic cyclones with genesis outside of the Arctic have preferred genesis regions over the Canadian Rockies and

-Arctic cyclones with genesis outside of the Arctic have preferred genesis regions over the Canadian Rockies and southern Scandinavia (Fig. 2(c)).
+- of Greenland.
+Arctic cyclones with genesis outside of the Arctic have preferred genesis regions over the Canadian Rockies and southern Scandinavia (Fig. 1(c)).
 These preferred genesis regions are consistent with previous studies performed using different reanalyses (e.g., Vessey et al., 2020).
-The genesis locations of TPVs are less localised than those of Arctic cyclones (Fig. 2(d)).

-- 295 However, there are still a few notable areas of enhanced genesis density.
-The strongest of these areas is located over northern Canada and the Canadian Arctic Archipelago (as also found by Cavallo and Hakim (2009)).
-Other density maxima are located over the North Pole and northern Siberia.
-It is rare for TPVs to have genesis regions outside of the Arctic (Fig. 2(f)), although they can migrate out of the Arctic consistent with the negative θ -anomalies (on the tropopause) tending to be associated with equatorward displacement. - 300 The track density of tracked Arctic cyclones and TPVs is shown in Fig. 3 organised in the same way as for genesis density.
+The genesis locations of TPVs are less localised than those of Arctic cyclones (Fig. 1(d)).
+However, there are still a few notable areas of enhanced genesis density.
+The strongest of these areas is located over northern Canada and the Canadian Arctic Archipelago (as also found by Cavallo et al. (2009)).
+Other density maxima are located over - 250 the North Pole and northern Siberia.
+It is rare for TPVs to have genesis regions outside of the Arctic (Fig. 1(f)), although they can migrate out of the Arctic consistent with the negative θ -anomalies (on the tropopause) tending to be associated with equatorward displacement.

+The track density of tracked Arctic cyclones and TPVs is shown in Fig. 2 organised in the same way as for genesis density.
 The track density plots are smoother than those of genesis density and the track density of Arctic cyclones is much more evenly spread across the Arctic Ocean than the genesis density.
 So, although the Arctic cyclones tend to be preferentially first identified near the coastlines, many subsequently track towards the North Pole.
-Nevertheless, there is enhanced track density over northern Russia, which is the main area influenced by Arctic cyclones with genesis regions both within and outside the - 305 Arctic.
-The only area of the Arctic where Arctic cyclones are not observed is across the centre of Greenland; this gap is a consequence of the high altitude of the Greenland plateau which means that it lies above the 850 hPa surface used to identify cyclones leading to disruption of the tracking.
-Unlike for Arctic cyclones, the track density plots for the TPVs (Fig. 3d-f) are somewhat similar to those for genesis density.
-This result is consistent with the finding of Cavallo and Hakim (2009) that the TPV lysis regions are immediately downstream of the genesis regions.
-Figure 3(d) (for all TPVs) shows a relatively strong - 310 density maximum over the Canadian Arctic Archipelago, though slightly further east than for genesis density; the rest of the tracks are found along the Arctic coastlines, at an approximate latitude of 70°N. This track density map is consistent in structure with those for intensifying TPV occurrence shown in Figs. 1 of Cavallo and Hakim (2009) and Cavallo and Hakim (2010).
+Nevertheless, there is enhanced track density over northern Russia, which is the main area influenced by Arctic cyclones with genesis regions both within and outside the Arctic.
+The only area of the Arctic where Arctic cyclones are not observed is across the centre of Greenland; this gap is a consequence of the high altitude of the Greenland plateau which means that it lies above the 850 hPa surface used to identify

-Figure 2.
-Genesis density of Arctic cyclones for (a) all cases, (b) Arctic genesis only and (c) non-Arctic genesis.
-Genesis density of TPVs for (d) all cases, (e) Arctic genesis only and (f) non-Arctic genesis.
+Figure 1.
+Genesis density of Arctic cyclones for a) all cases, b) Arctic genesis only and c) non-Arctic genesis.
+Genesis density of TPVs for d) all cases, e) Arctic genesis only and f) non-Arctic genesis.
 Data spans the extended summer season between 1979 and 2018.
 Units are number per unit area per season where the unit area is equivalent to a five degree spherical cap ($\sim 10^6 \text{ km}^2$).
-The total number of tracks is (a) 12155, (b) 6822, (c) 5333, (d) 8339, (e) 6288, and (f) 2051.
+The total number of tracks is a) 12155, b) 6822, c) 5333, d) 8339, e) 6288, and f) 2051.
 Maps are orientated with 0° longitude at the bottom.